sdeibel/spambayes3/README.md

 # Spambayes3 - Python 3 version of spambayes

 Fork of an attempt to port spambayes to Python3.
-I'm focused only on the smallish part that I use and have disabled unit tests for other things.
+I'm not actually sure I've done much of use here, since I rushed in at first and then gave up after realizing a lot of this is stuff neither I nor anyone else will ever use again.

+What I did:

+* Translated all the code with 2to3
+* Starting working through and fixing the unit tests

+After this I ran test_sb_filter.py using coverage to find out what it uses and realized I was overdoing it.

+I will commit any further changes if needed in getting my very minimal spambayes setup working.

 --